Warehouse City Planned for Cherwell Countryside

 B – Symmetry Park, Ardley, 325,000m2 of warehousing.

 C – Strategic Rail Freight Interchange, Heyford Park, rail freight terminal with additional 604,000m2 of warehousing and associated infrastructure.

 The size and scope of the proposal means that it is being considered as a Nationally Significant Infrastructure Project.

 Public Consultation is open and closes 4th July 2022.

 Submit a response here https://oxsrfi.co.uk/contact/

-CPRE Oxfordshire questions whether a Strategic Rail Freight Interchange (SRFI) is needed at all: there are three established SRFI’s within a 30-mile radius of the proposed site.
+CPRE Oxfordshire questions whether a Strategic Rail Freight Interchange (SRFI) is needed at all: there are a number of established SRFIs within close proximity of the proposed site.
 Additionally, the Chilterns Line is not well connected for freight use and therefore this site could ultimately become a Strategic ROAD Freight Interchange.